anthoninvanimpe/anthoninvanimpe.github.io/_posts/2021-06-18-zoho-deluge-create-folder-in-workdrive.md

 layout: post

 ---
-### What is Zoho Workdrive?
+### What is Zoho WorkDrive?

-The Workdrive application is the online file management for teams from Zoho that allows you to store, share your files and much more.
+Zoho WorkDrive application is the online file management for teams from Zoho suite that allows you to store, share your files and much more.

 We will learn today a small script to be able to automatically generate a new folder in Workdrive.

 Here are some use cases you can wish to use this kind of script:

-1. _Create a folder in Zoho Workdrive by Deal from your CRM to store and share all the important files from the deal._
+1. _Create a folder in Zoho WorkDrive by Deal from your CRM to store and share all the important files from the deal._
 2. _Create a folder by delivery_

    _(for example if you are Importer you can store all your documents by shipment and be able to access them easily from any third application)_